miguelmota/miguelmota.github.io/content/blog/checkpoint-git-commit-objects-to-ethereum-and-verify-with-merkle-proofs.md

   // ...
 ```

-And lastly setting the commit hash as the key and the commit date as the value in the storage mapping if it doesn't exist already.
+And lastly setting the commit id as the key and the commit date as the value in the storage mapping if it doesn't exist already.

 ```solidity
   // ...